The Night Baku Caught Fire: A Story of Azerbaijan's Impossible City

 The Heydar Aliyev Center sits several kilometers north of the old city, and the architecture is the opposite of everything medieval.
 Designed by Zaha Hadid, the building flows and curves without a single straight line.
 White panels ripple like fabric frozen mid-wave.
 The plaza in front creates a sense of infinite space.

 Entry: 15 AZN.
 The exhibitions inside rotate, but the building itself is the exhibit.
-I spent twenty minutes just walking around the exterior, watching the curves shift perspective with every step.
+Give yourself twenty minutes just to walk the exterior, watching the curves shift perspective with every step.

 The contrast with the Old City — stone, angular, fortified — is so stark it almost feels intentional.
 As if Baku is saying: we were this, and now we're also this.